10 Best Strikers In Champions League History.

 player in European Cup history.

-Henry came close to victory in 2006 but Arsenal lost out to Barcelona.
-Yet he won the
+Henry, who registered 115 appearances in the competition, came close to victory in 2006, but Arsenal lost out to Barcelona.
+Yet he won the competition in 2009 with Barcelona defeating Manchester United 2-0 in the Rome final.

-was a revelation in European football, using his immense power and lighting pace to torment
+He was a revelation in European football, using his immense power and lightning pace to torment some of the game's finest defenders.

 6. Ruud van Nistelrooy

-Dutch striker Ruud van Nistelrooy scored an impressive 56 goals overall in the Champions
+Dutch striker Ruud van Nistelrooy scored an impressive 60 goals overall in the Champions League.
+No player has reached 50 European goals quicker than Van Nistelrooy, who played

 62 times in the competition.

-He scored 35 goals in the Champions League for Manchester United which remains a club
+He scored 35 goals in the Champions League for Manchester United, which remains a club

 record, ahead of Wayne Rooney (30) and Ryan Giggs (28).
 Despite being the competition’s